Croatia election: Former PM Zoran Milanovic wins, exit polls show | DW | 05.01.2020

-Zoran Milanovic of the Social Demcorats has won 53.25% of the vote, exit polls showed.
-He defeated the incumbent center-right Kolinda Grabar-Kitrovic in what was predicted to be a tight race.
+Zoran Milanovic of the Social Democrats has won 53.25% of the vote, exit polls showed.
+He defeated the incumbent center-right Kolinda Grabar-Kitarovic in what was predicted to be a tight race.

-Croatia's center-left former prime minister Zoran Milanovic of the Social Democrats won the Croatian presidential election in a runoff on Sunday, according to exit polls, defeating center-right incumbent Kolinda Grabar-Kitrovic.
+Croatia's center-left former prime minister Zoran Milanovic of the Social Democrats won the Croatian presidential election in a runoff on Sunday, according to exit polls, defeating center-right incumbent Kolinda Grabar-Kitarovic.

 The poll showed that Milanovic won 53.25% of the vote, while Grabar-Kitarovic of the ruling Croatian Democratic Union (HDZ) won 46.5%.